gabbla/xmas_2021_hw/README.md

 7 LEDs.
 There are various test point so you can play with it, if you want.

 A jig programmer adapter is provided in [prog_adapter](prog_adapter).
-Since a lot of PCBs where made, the adapter gave an huge help during the programming
+Since a lot of PCBs were made, the adapter gave an huge help during the programming
 phase: no extra pin header or soldering required.

 <img src="https://github.com/gabbla/xmas_2021_hw/blob/master/res/xmas_tree.gif" width="100%">